XL Airways Germany Flight 888T: Investigation

 The primary cause of the accident was that the crew attempted an improvised test of the AOA warning system, not knowing that it was not functioning properly due to the inoperative sensors.
 They also disregarded the proper speed limits for the tests they were performing, resulting in a stall.

 The aircraft's computers received conflicting information from the three AOA sensors.
 The aircraft computer system's programming logic had been designed to reject one sensor value if it deviated significantly from the other two sensor values.
 In this specific case, this programming logic led to the rejection of the correct value from the one operative AOA sensor, and to the acceptance of the two consistent, but wrong, values from the two inoperative sensors.
 This resulted in the system's stall-protection functions responding incorrectly to the stall, making the situation worse, instead of better.
-In addition, the pilots also failed to recover from an aerodynamic stall in a manual mode in which the stabilizer had to be set to an up position to trim the aircraft.
+In addition, the pilots also failed to recover from an aerodynamic stall in a manual mode in which the stabiliser had to be set to an up position to trim the aircraft.
 Since the stick was applied only forward, the aircraft did not trim itself because it was switched to full manual mode.
 Seconds later, the plane crashed into the sea.

-Moreover, the stall warning in normal law was not possible.
-The stall warning function, though, was still available, and was triggered during the last phase of the flight.

 Five safety recommendations were made following examination of the particulars of the crash.
+To improve requirements for planning and procedures of non-revenue flights, to close a loophole pertaining to equipment qualification discovered during the investigation (but which did not impact the events as transpired), to undertake a safety study of certification standards for flight control reconfiguration warning systems, and to re-evaluate recommended approach-to-stall techniques and training for all types of modern airplanes.